navyenzo/blTimerAPI/README.md

 //-------------------------------------------------------------------
+// main program function
+//-------------------------------------------------------------------
 int main(int argc, char *argv[])
 {
-    // Create an instance of the counter
+    // Create the worker class

-	counter myCounter;

-	// The count

-	int count = 10;
+    WorkerClass myWorker;

-	// Create the timer
+    // Create the timer and set its
+    // properties

     blTimerAPI::blTimer myTimer;

+    myTimer.setDuration(5); // In seconds
+    myTimer.setPeriod(1); // In seconds
+    myTimer.setMaximumNumberOfTimesTheTimerFires(-1); // Negative means no max limit is set

+    // The value variable

+    int myValue = 0;

+    // The member function wrapper

+    auto functionWrapper = blTimerAPI::blMemberFunctionWrapper(myWorker,&WorkerClass::workFunction);

-	// Set the timer duration to 20 seconds total (stop after 20 seconds)
+    // Start the timer

-    myTimer.setDuration(20);

-	// Set the period to 1 second (fire every 1 second)

-    myTimer.start(std::ref(myCounter),std::ref(count));
+    myTimer.start(functionWrapper,std::ref(myValue));

-	// Output the final count to
+    // Wait for the timer to complete
+    //
+    // NOTE: The timer could be stopped at
+    //       any point by calling myTimer.stopAndDetach()
+    //       or by calling myTimer.stopAndJoin()

+    myTimer.join();

+    // Print out the value after the thread
-	// prove that the count was
+    // is done showing that the value was
-	// changed
+    // indeed changed

-	std::cout << "Final count = " << count << std::endl;
+    std::cout << "after thread is done, value = " << myValue << "\n\n\n";

 	// We're done